zero731/zero731.github.io/_posts/2020-10-02-feature_engineering.markdown

 From here you might want to experiment with keeping the indicator variable and possibly rounding down the number of floors in the original `floors` variable.
 This would group the houses into fewer categories, getting rid of the rare labels.

+Feature engineering, like so many things in data science, is an iterative process where experimenting and doubling back to make adjustments and try again is crucial.
+But the insights you stand to gain into the structure of your data and the potential improvements to model performance are well worth the effort.
+Plus, if you're relatively new to all this, feature engineering is a great way to get more comfortable working with and manipulating dataframes.